lezhnev74/lessthan12ms.com/texts/20190503-openapi-validator/post.md

-slug: openapi-with-php-documenting-and-testing-api-automatically
+- slug:openapi-with-php-documenting-and-testing-api-automatically
-date: May 3, 2019 18:01
+- date:May 3, 2019 18:01
 # OpenAPI with PHP - documenting and testing API automatically
 Note: the code mentioned in this post can be found here:
 [https://github.com/lezhnev74/openapi-php-demo](https://github.com/lezhnev74/openapi-php-demo).